LBL-EESA/HAMR/doc/rtd/index.rst

 Examples
 --------
+The source code for the following examples is located in the `doc/rtd/source` folder.
+The C++ examples include a simple Makefile that can be edited to point to a build.

 .. _hello_cuda:

 Hello World! w/ C++ and CUDA
 ------------------------------
 This example illustrates coupling two codes, in this case functions, using HAMR so that they can process data produced either on the CPU or GPU without knowing specifically where the data passed to them resides.
 C++ smart pointers are used to manage temporary buffers if the passed data needed to be moved to the device where it was accessed.
 See :ref:`buffer` for more information.
+See :ref:`hello_hip` for a HIP implementation of this example.
 See :ref:`hello_cupy` for a Python implementation of this example.

 .. _cuda_add_array: